 Especially useful for your first trip to India or if you want to travel as much as you can all around India.

-The only problem is that they are bulky and heavy, but if you have a smartphone, a Kindle, or a tablet then you can get the Kindle version of the Lonely Planet or the Rough Guides to read on your device.
+The only problem is that these guidebooks are usually bulky and heavy.
+Luckily, if you have a smartphone, a Kindle, or a tablet you can get the Kindle version of the Lonely Planet, the Rough Guides, or Fodor's Essential India to read on your device.

 5. Earplugs